 A dog's quality of life can be good or bad depending on a variety of factors.
 The first step in figuring out your pet's quality of life is to look at their health and well-being as a whole.
 If your dog has any health conditions that are impacting their ability to enjoy life as they should, jot down the joys of life they still have.

-Determining if your pet's quality of life is good or bad can be difficult because it all depends on how much pain they're in at the moment.
-Some dogs are able to go on living with chronic pain, while others cannot tolerate even the slightest ache or discomfort.
+Determining if your pet's quality of life is good or bad can be difficult because it all depends on how much discomfort they're in at the moment.
+Some dogs are able to go on living with consistent discomfort, while others cannot tolerate even the slightest ache or discomfort.

 There are several signs that your dog may be suffering from poor quality of life.
 The most common signs include: